MicrosoftDocs/powerapps-docs/template.md

 ---
 title: Topic title that doesn't specify PowerApps | Microsoft Docs
 description: Longer summary of topic with customer-centric keywords and PowerApps reference
-author: GitHub alias for PM or writer
+author: PM's or writer's GitHub alias
-manager: MSFT alias for manager of PM or writer
+manager: writer's manager's MSFT alias

-ms.author: MSFT alias for manager of PM or writer ms.reviewer: MSFT alias for writer ms.service: powerapps ms.topic: article ms.custom: Delete all but one of these: canvas, model, admin, user, or cds ms.date: 04/26/2018 (change this to today's date when you update the topic)
+ms.author: PM's or writer's MSFT alias ms.reviewer: writer's MSFT alias ms.service: powerapps ms.topic: article ms.custom: Delete all but one of these (canvas, model, cds, admin, user) ms.date: 04/26/2018 (change this to today's date when you update the topic)

 ---